ZiyiDuan/ZiyiDuan.github.io/source/research/index.md

 >* How do we allocate limited working memory resources to achieve behavioral goals?

 WM is well-known for its limited capacity.
-Prominent studies and models focus on the static storage limits.
-However, I am more interested in the dynamic resource allocation process.
+Therefore, the challenge is how to select and prioritize part of internal representations within WM for optimally guiding behaviors?
+Except for the static storage limits, I am also interested in the dynamic resource allocation process.
 How do we use limited WM capacity to track multiple goals across different time?
-How can we flexibly control our internal attention and prioritize different aspects?
-What is the computational mechanism underlying resource allocation?
+What is the computational mechanism underlying the resource allocation?

 &nbsp;

->* How does past experience interact with current working memory?
+>* How does working memory interact with long-term memories?

-WM serves as a bridge between past, current, and future.
-I am also interested in how learning impacts the current representations of WM and how neural dynamics during WM shape the formation of lasting memories.
-How does long-term memory asist WM to guide our current behaviors?
-How do we coordinate conflicts between WM and long-term memory.
+According to prominent WM models, WM is the end of sensory processing but the start of the permanent store of long-term memories.
+I am interested in how internal selective attention in WM impacts the formation of long-lasting memories and how learning impacts the current representations of WM?
+When both WM and long-term memory can guide our attention, how can we cooridinate the seemly redundancy?